KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 ## 1. Introduction

-SP01 established the foundational mechanics of Structural Physics: the three poles, the dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Dual Spectrum Lemma governing their mirrored relationship.
+SP01 established the foundational mechanics of Structural Physics: the three poles, the dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Dual Spectrum Lemma governing their reciprocal relationship.

 SP02 established the multiversal context: the Tumbling Multiverse, Biospiral expression ratios, and contra-flow dynamics.